apache/nuttx/boards/sim/sim/sim/README.txt

 However, when the simulation calls into Linux/Cygwin libraries, it will still use these small simulation stacks.
-This happens, for example, when you call into the system to get and put characters to the console window or when you make x11 calls into the system.
+This happens, for example, when you call into the system to get and put characters to the console window or when you make X11 calls into the system.
 The programming model within those libraries will assume a Linux/Cygwin environment where the stack size grows dynamically and not the small, limited stacks of a deeply embedded system.

 As a consequence, those system libraries may allocate large data structures on the stack and overflow the small NuttX stacks.
 X11, in particular, requires large stacks.
-If you are using X11 in the simulation, make sure that you set aside a "lot" of stack for the X11 system calls (maybe 8 or 16Kb).
-The stack size for the thread that begins with user start is controlled by the configuration setting CONFIG_USERMAIN_STACKSIZE; you may need to increase this value to larger number to survive the X11 system calls.
+If you are using X11 in the simulation, make sure that you set aside a "lot" of stack for the X11 library calls (maybe 8 or 16Kb).
+The stack size for the thread that begins with user start is controlled by the configuration setting CONFIG_USERMAIN_STACKSIZE; you may need to increase this value to larger number to survive the X11 library calls.

 If you are running X11 applications such as NSH add-on programs, then the stack size of the add-on program is controlled in another way.
 Here are the